-Yale New Haven Hospital's Winchester Chest Clinic provides evaluation and treatment services to patients with tuberculosis, asthma, chronic obstructive pulmonary disease, interstitial lung disease, pulmonary vascular processes, lung cancer, cystic fibrosis and undiagnosed or general respiratory problems.
+Yale New Haven Hospital's Winchester Center for Lung Disease provides evaluation and treatment services to patients with tuberculosis, asthma, chronic obstructive pulmonary disease, interstitial lung disease, pulmonary vascular processes, lung cancer, cystic fibrosis and undiagnosed or general respiratory problems.

 The Thoracic Oncology Program

 (TOP) at Smilow Cancer Hospital at Yale New Haven provides evaluation and treatment to patients with thoracic malignancies such as lung cancer, esophageal cancer, thymoma or chest wall tumors.
 The program, a flagship multidisciplinary program of Yale Cancer Center and Smilow Cancer Hospital, coordinates and integrates the diagnosis, evaluation and treatment of patients in collaboration with cancer physicians who expertise in these types of cancer.

 is a collaboration between pulmonary medicine and thoracic surgery that provides evaluation of lung nodules or masses, mediastinal adenopathy, airway conditions and pleural disease.
 The team conducts comprehensive assessment and treatment through a variety of services:

 - Flexible bronchoscopy for masses, infiltrates or other appropriate conditions

 - Mediastinal assessment using video-mediastinoscopy or endobronchial ultrasound (EBUS)

 - Rigid bronchoscopy for foreign body removal, stent placement and therapy for tracheobronchial obstruction due to cancer or benign lesions